front-end-intermediate/session-1/readme.md

 Review the notes below.
 Download and unzip the files as completed by me at the end of the class [here](http://daniel.deverell.com/intermediate/session-1.zip). 'cd' into the directory and run `npm install` and then `npm run start`.
 (Windows users may need to edit the script in `package.json` to read `"start": "browser-sync start --server \"app\" --files \"app\""` as noted below.)
 Follow the instructions that begin [here](https://github.com/front-end-intermediate/session-1#exercise---faking-it), to hijack one of the hashes and emulate a single page application for the Workbook link.

-Watch a [Node.js Tutorial for Absolute Beginners](https://youtu.be/U8XF6AFGqlc) on YouTube
+If you want more information on NPM you should watch a [Node.js Tutorial for Absolute Beginners](https://youtu.be/U8XF6AFGqlc) on YouTube.

 Software setup